eolementhe/guide/guide.md

 ![workflow-recipient-email](images/workflow-recipient-email.png)

-The  recipient email allows users added to had the same follow-up as the owner of the workflows (monitoring, notifications ...).
+The  recipient email allows users added to had the same follow-up as the owner of the workflows (monitoring, notifications, emails, etc ...).

 Your own email adress is automatically add in recipient email list.